Akintundeh/METRO-BANK---Customer-Experience-Risk-Intelligence/README.md

 # METRO-BANK---Customer-Experience-Risk-Intelligence
 TASK: Strategic Analyst reporting directly to the Chief Customer Officer and  the Chief Risk Officer.
-Your goal is twofold:  1.
+Goal is twofold:  1.
 Customer Experience: Diagnose the root causes of complaints to improve service  quality and customer retention.
 2. Risk Mitigation: Assess the severity and handling of fraud cases to protect the bank and  its customers.

 ✨ Key Questions Answered: •
 A. Customer Experience Analysis: